wolframkriesing/site-stitcher/content/blog-posts/2014/03/17-you-had-one-job.md

 # You had one job

-I think [this][30] is a collection of funny accidents that I have to remember, might come in handy for a next slide set.
+I think this is [a collection of funny accidents][30] that I have to remember, might come in handy for a next slide set.

 [30]: https://twitter.com/_youhadonejob